stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 ## Testing Introduction

 Testing means to execute a program on a tiny sample of the input domain.
-Testing is a:
+More generally, testing is a:

 - Dynamic technique
 - Optimistic approximation